VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 In Chapter 6, almost all of our heavy work is:

-- Matrix multiplications, dot products, softmax and top‑k, random draws, simple elementwise arithmetic
+- Matrix multiplications, dot products, softmax and top-k, random draws, simple elementwise arithmetic

 These map perfectly to the GPU.